Session Seven: Time Management, segment two, what if you have a deadline?

 So what do you do?

-If you're one of those people who have a deadline, have an editor/agent waiting for a manuscript, or have an upcoming conference at which you want to pitch a completed manuscript, then you are going to have to go into your schedule and do some disrupting.
+If you’re one of those people who has a deadline, has an editor/agent waiting for a manuscript, or has a upcoming conference at which you want to pitch a completed manuscript, then you are going to have to go into your schedule and do some disrupting.

 Yikes!
 This is exactly what I told you not to do in the last lesson!
 I know.
 I didn’t precisely lie.
 What I gave you last lesson was the best case scenario.
 Today, we talk about the worst case scenario!
 (I’m giving you both because your life isn’t hectic all the time, but neither is it peaceful and orderly all the time.
 You need to be able to recognize both scenarios and adapt accordingly.)